offbynull/xplore-path/README.md

 </details>

-If you've used XPath before, the queries above should feel familiar as Xplore Path's query language is heavily inspired by XPath.
-In addition to basic XPath syntax, Xplore Path provides several major updates:
+As highlighted in a few of the above examples, Xplore Path's syntax enhances basic XPath syntax in several helpful ways:

 * Fuzzy matching is available in various forms.
   * Prefix a string with `i` for case-insensitive matching (e.g. `i'HeLLo'`)